priyankarauthan/Java-8/README.md

 The same virtual thread becomes runnable again g)JVM schedules it:
-It gets any available carrier thread (not necessarily same one) It resumes exactly from where it stopped
+It gets any available carrier thread (not necessarily same one) It resumes exactly from where it stopped.

 This is why virtual threads scale extremely well.